olivier3lanc/Scroll-Btween/usage.md

 ## Detector

-By default, scroll binded elements are their own detector: It means the [intersection](#how-it-works) it computed in relation with this element itself.
+By default, scroll binded elements are their own detector: It means the [intersection](#how-it-works) is computed in relation with this element itself.
 But **it possible to assign another DOM element as detector** for the intersection.

 ```html
 <h2 scroll-btween="foo" data-detector="detector" data-background-color="rgb(|0 to 255|,|255 to 0|,0)">